cheqd/cheqd-node/architecture/adr-list/adr-002-cheqd-did-method.md

 #### Update DID

-This operation updates the DID Document associated with an existing DID of type `did:cheqd:<namespace>`.
+This operation updates the DID Document associated with an existing DID of type `did:cheqd:<namespace>:<unique-id>`.

 - **`signatures`**: `UpdateDidRequest` should be signed by all `controller` private keys.
 This field contains a `dict` structure with the key URI from `DIDDoc.authentication`, as well as signature values.
 - **`id`**: Fully qualified DID of type `did:cheqd:<namespace>`.